extreal-dev/Extreal.Guide/README.md

 ## Architecture

-Tell the structure of this function using a class diagram.
+Tell the structure of this feature using a class diagram.
 In case there is interaction between classes, use a sequence diagram to tell the flow of the process.
 Sequence diagrams are not required.